bokulich-lab/moshpit-docs/docs/chapters/01_tutorials/amr_gene_annotation/q2-amrfinderplus/amr-contig-abundance.md

 ## Get contig lengths

 Before we can estimate contig abundances, we first need to determine the length of each contig in the assembly.
-These lengths are used later to normalize the read counts.
+These lengths are used later to normalize the abundances.

 ```{code} bash
 mosh annotate get-feature-lengths \